Film Shows Thursday Night at Tenderloin Museum

 Dan Goldes’ and Robert Cortlandt’s new film 5 Blocks offers the best account of the thought process that underscored Mid-Market’s evolution since 2011, when Mayor Ed Lee prioritized the area’s revival.
 The film avoids the ideological blinders that the media has too often used to deceive rather than illuminate Mid-Market’s development.
 5 Blocks offers diverse perspectives on the Mid-Market/Tenderloin payroll tax credit for net new hires that the Board of Supervisors passed 8-3 in 2011, allowing viewers to reach their own conclusions.

 I wish all San Franciscans could see this film.
 It should also interest those in other cities considering how to revive depressed urban neighborhoods without displacement and the negative sides of gentrification.
-It plays on Sunday, September 29 at 1:00 pm at the Roxie Theater as part of the Green Film Festival.

 The film begins where it should, which is with Mid-Market’s past.
 The area had been in an economic downturn for decades prior to Twitter expressing interest in relocating to 9th and Market.
 It then explains the considerations that went into planning Mid-Market’s revival.
 Among these considerations was avoiding displacement and expanding the arts, both of whose goals were achieved to a far greater extent than many realize.
 The film uses voices of city officials planning Mid-Market’s evolution to establish that turning the area into an upscale playground was never the goal.